vishant-dhankhar/Lets_find_those_VERTS/Readme.md

 The dataset used in this project was sourced from the Kaggle competition:
 [🔗 Playground Series - Season 5, Episode 7](https://www.kaggle.com/competitions/playground-series-s5e7)

-If you're running this notebook locally:

-1. Download the following files from the competition:
    - `train.csv`
    - `test.csv`
    - `sample_submission.csv`
-2. Place them in a folder named `data/` in your project directory

 ---